Thomas M. Disch: Early life

 After his discharge, Disch returned to New York and continued to pursue the arts in his own indirect way.
 He worked, again, in bookstores, and as a copywriter.
 Some of these jobs later paid off; working as a cloak room attendant in New York theater culture allowed him to both pursue his lifelong love of drama and led to work as a reviewer of staged drama.
 Eventually, he got another job with an insurance company and went to school.
-A brief flirtation with architecture led him to apply to Cooper Union, where he was told he got the highest score ever on their entrance exam, but dropped out after a few weeks.
+A brief flirtation with architecture led him to apply to Cooper Union, where he was told he got the highest score ever on their entrance exam, but he dropped out after a few weeks.
 He then went to night school at New York University (NYU), where classes on novella writing and utopian fiction developed his tastes for some of the common forms and topics of science fiction.
 In May 1962, he decided to write a short story instead of studying for his midterm exams.
-He sold the story, "The Double Timer", for $112.50, to the magazine Fantastic.
-Having begun his literary career, he did not return to NYU but rather took another series of odd jobs such as bank teller, mortuary assistant, and copy editor – all of which served to fuel what he referred to as his night-time "writing habit".
-Over the next few years he wrote more science fiction stories, but also branched out into poetry; his first published poem, "Echo and Narcissus", appeared in the Minnesota Reviews Summer 1964 issue.
+He sold the story, "The Double Timer", for $112.50 to the magazine Fantastic.
+Having begun his literary career, he did not return to NYU but rather took another series of odd jobs such as bank teller, mortuary assistant, and copy editor—all of which served to fuel what he referred to as his night-time "writing habit".
+Over the next few years he wrote more science fiction stories but also branched out into poetry; his first published poem, "Echo and Narcissus", appeared in the Minnesota Reviews Summer 1964 issue.